-Here’s some great engagement portrait tips and ideas that will help you to get the most from your engagement portrait session!
+Helpful ideas that will help you to get the most from your engagement photo session!

-Occasionally couples will tell us that they aren’t sure whether they really want to do engagement portraits.
+Let’s start off these great engagement portrait tips with a story or two.
+Occasionally couples will tell us that they aren’t sure whether they really want to do engagement pictures.
 Or to save a little bit of money, some of them will ask us if we can give them a discount if we were to take it off their Wedding Collection.
 Since it’s included for free in all of our Wedding Collections, it doesn’t offer any savings by skipping it.

-Some couples will ask me there is really any benefit to doing an engagement portrait session.
+Some couples will ask me there is really any benefit to doing an engagement photo session.
 My answer to that question is something that Ole & Lena would say: “you betcha!”

-There’s a reason why our wedding photography looks the way it does and much of that is because of the relationships that started during the couple’s engagement portrait session.
-Isn’t having beautiful wedding photographs the reason why you selected us as your wedding photographers in the first place?
+There are many reasons why our wedding photography looks as great as it does.
+But one of the biggest factors is the relationships that started during each couples engagement portrait session.
+And isn’t having awesome wedding photographs the reason why you selected us as your wedding photographers in the first place?

 An engagement portrait session is also a great confidence builder.
 Being able to see how great you look in your engagement photographs will increase your personal confidence and your confidence in our skills as your wedding photographers.
 Plus it’s just fun to do!

 Finally, there are only so many professional photographs you can give as gifts or display with you in your wedding attire.
-The photographs from an engagement session offer an opportunity to have photographs of you as a couple without the implications inherent in photos of you in tuxedos or wedding gowns.
+Your engagement photographs offer an opportunity to have photographs of you as a couple without the implications inherent in photos of you in tuxedos or wedding gowns.

-Engagement Portrait Tips – But What Should I Wear?
+Great Engagement Photo Tips – But What Should I Wear?

-We would like to see you both looking awesome for your engagement portrait session!
-With that in mind, we’ve put together several helpful tips about getting ready.
+We would like to see you both looking awesome for your engagement photo session!
+With that in mind, we’ve put together several helpful tips for getting ready.

-When couples ask me what they should wear for their engagement portrait session, I typically recommend that they wear clothes that are solid colored whenever possible.
+When couples ask me what they should wear for their engagement pictures, I typically recommend that they wear clothes that are solid colored whenever possible.

-You can go a variety of ways on the clothing style depending on the location where we are going to create your engagement portraits.
-Please choose attire appropriate to your engagement portrait location.
+You can choose a variety of ways on your clothing style depending on the location where we are going to create your engagement portraits.
+Please choose the attire appropriate to your engagement portrait location.

-For example, if we’re at the Guthrie Theater in downtown Minneapolis, I’d recommend clothing suitable for a somewhat fancy cocktail, garden, or beach party.
-For men, I’d recommend a collared button-down shirt with a sport jacket and slacks or dark jeans with closed-toe leather dress shoes or deck shoes.
-For women, I would recommend sundresses, cocktail dresses, or a skirt with blouse.
+For example, if we’re at the Guthrie Theater in downtown Minneapolis, MN, I would recommend clothing suitable for a somewhat fancy cocktail, garden, or beach party.
+I’d recommend a collared button-down shirt with a sports jacket and slacks or dark jeans with closed-toe leather dress shoes or deck shoes for guys.
+For women, I would recommend sundresses, cocktail dresses, or a skirt with a blouse.
 And of course fancy shoes.